 Community Infrastructure Levy (CIL) and planning obligations (s106)

-The Community Infrastructure Levy (CIL) and Planning Obligations ensure that development contributes to improving the City's infrastructure, environment and facilities.
+The CIL and S106 ensure that development contributes to improving the City's infrastructure, environment and facilities.

-The Community Infrastructure Levy (CIL) is a charge on new development that is used to help fund the provision of infrastructure in the City of London.
-The CIL operates through a charging schedule.
-The schedule and the CIL Annual Rate summary are on this page and in the Planning Policy Library under the CIL option.
-The City Corporation will prepare an Annual Infrastructure Funding Statement by the end of December each year setting out its CIL funding priorities and reporting on CIL income and expenditure.
+The CIL is a charge on new development that is used to help fund the provision of infrastructure in the City of London.
+It operates through a charging schedule.
+The charging schedule and the CIL Annual Rate summary are on this page and in the Planning Policy Library under the CIL category.
+The City Corporation prepares an Annual Infrastructure Funding Statement by the end of December each year setting out its CIL funding priorities and reporting on CIL income and expenditure..